dcallus/doc.ly/README.md

 #INSTRUCTIONS:
+  SERVER
   -  from SERVER directory: npm install
   -  from SERVER directory: npm start
+  CLIENT
+  -  from CLIENT directory: Locate src/containers/Map.js and replace YOUR_API_KEY on line 41 with a google API key
   -  from CLIENT directory: npm install
   -  from CLIENT directory: npm start
   -  Allow Location Detection from your browser